-The principles of the means of accessing the proposed housing are already decided by the grant of planning permission in principle 14/00903/PPM.
-These include vehicular access to the proposed housing being taken from the new distributor road approved by the grant of Approval of Matters Specified in Condition ref: 15/00136/AMM.
+The principles of the means of accessing the larger development are already decided by the grant of planning permission in principle 14/00903/PPM.
+These include vehicular access to the proposed housing plots being taken from the new distributor road approved by the grant of Approval of Matters Specified in Condition ref: 15/00136/AMM.